gooddata/gooddata-ui/docs/sso.md

 id: sso
 ---

-To develop your own analytics application, you must add an authentication cookie to all requests coming to the GoodData platform.
+To develop your own analytical application, you must add an authentication cookie to all requests coming to the GoodData platform.

 <!-- INTERNAL GDC NOTE:
     If you need public access, you may use proxy method below.